ikanam-ai/SLAVA/README.md

 1. Get an open dataset from our hugging face page

-2. Generate your model's responses in the "response" column
+2. Generate your model's responses in the "response" column (Look at [notebook](slava/notebooks/validate.ipynb))

 3. Save the data to a table and upload it to our model validation module